VitorFrost/photobioreactor/readme.md

 # Welcome to the Open Photobioreactor project!

-❗ This is a work in progress project, and this may not presententiont he last development state.
+## ❗ This is a work in progress project, and this may not presententiont he last development state.
 Here you can look for our goals.
+The most updated documentation on how to build is avalable on this document: [Building instructions](https://github.com/VitorFrost/photobioreactor/blob/main/Bioreactor%20instructions.pdf)

 We have segmented the system into individual components to simplify the choice and construction of each item, and possible modifications.
 This choice of components follows two main criteria: price and ease of acquisition of the items.